 Quality Control Organism Maintenance: Avoid repeated subcultures of the organism.
 Retrieve new QC strains from stock.
 If using lyophilized strains, follow the maintenance recommendations provided by the manufacturer.

-Refer to the document "Inoculation Procedures for Media QC" on the Hardy Diagnostics Technical Document website for more information.
+Refer to the document "Inoculation Procedures for Media QC" for more information.